Pebit/youtube-playlist-unavailable-video-lister/README.md

 If you can't find it, literally ask ChatGPT how to find it

-2.2 The browser is already in the directory with the .py file (if you cloned the github repo right)
+2.2 The browser is already in the directory with the .py file (if you cloned the github repo right) You'll want to have a path like this for it ready:
 ```
 "(...)\youtube-playlist-unavailable-video-lister\browsers\chromium-1169;browsers\chromium-1169"
 ```

-2.3 replace the paths in this command with yours:
+2.3 Now that you have the two paths, replace them in this command:
 ```Bash
 pyinstaller --onefile --add-data "(...)\youtube-playlist-unavailable-video-lister\browsers\chromium-1169;browsers\chromium-1169" --add-data "(...)\playwright\driver\package\bin;playwright\driver\package\bin" ".\youtube_unavailable_scraper.py"
 ```